Mary Getui

-Mary Getui (born 1959) is a Kenyan theologian and professor of Religious Studies at the Catholic University of Eastern Africa.
+Mary Getui (born 1959) is a Kenyan theologian and Professor of Religious Studies at the Catholic University of Eastern Africa.
 She is a founding member of the Circle of Concerned African Women Theologians.
 In 2009, Getui was named a Moran of the Burning Spear.
 She was appointed as chair of the National Aids Control Council of Kenya that same year.

 Early life

-In an interview about her work, Getui mentions that she was born in Thika, Kenya, and that her father was a policeman.
+In an interview about her work, Getui mentions that she was born in Thika, Kenya, and that her father was a Policeman.
 Getui is a member of the Seventh-day Adventist Church.
 She is married and has three children.

 Education and career

 Getui notes that she went to school in Kisii as a child, and then attended St Mary’s Nyabururu Girls Primary School and Loreto Convent Limuru Girls High School.
 Getui also mentions that she was interested in becoming a teacher from an early age.

-Getui graduated from the University of Nairobi with a Bachelor of Arts degree in education in 1983.
+Getui graduated from the University of Nairobi with a Bachelor of Arts degree in Education in 1983.
 She then taught for two years at Upper Hill Secondary School, a boarding school in Kenya, where she taught Religion.
 Getui then began lecturing in the Religious Studies department in Kenyatta University.
-Thanks to a Kenyatta University staff development scholarship, she was able to complete a masters of arts degree in religious studies from the University of Nairobi in 1987.
+Thanks to a Kenyatta University staff development scholarship, she completed a masters of arts degree in religious studies from the University of Nairobi in 1987.
 She continued to advance her studies while teaching, and earned a PhD in Religious Education from Kenyatta University in 1994.
 She became an associate professor, and by 1996, was the chair of the Religious Studies Department at Kenyatta University.
 In 1999, while serving as chair, she co-led the planning team for a seminal conference of the African Association for the Study of Religion (AASR); the conference, the first held by the AASR in Africa, was hosted by the Religious Studies Department at Kenyatta University.
 She later became a full professor at Catholic University of Eastern Africa, where she teaches Religious Studies.

 Getui joined the Ecumenical Association of Third World Theologians (EATWOT) and was a member of the EATWOT Women's Commission.
 In 1996, she was elected the African regional coordinator for EATWOT.
 Much of her scholarship has centered on gender issues in Christian theology and theological education.
 Her essay on theological education in the Seventh-day Adventist Church was included in the Handbook of Theological Education in Africa, edited by Isabel Apawo Phiri and Dietrich Werner and published by the World Council of Churches.

 By presidential appointment, Getui became chair for the National Aids Control Council of Kenya in June 2009.
-The council was established in 1999, when then-president Daniel arap Moi declared the HIV/Aids epidemic to be a national disaster.
+The council was established in 1999, when the then-president Daniel arap Moi declared the HIV/Aids epidemic to be a national disaster.
 Noting that gender inequities contributed to the spread of the virus, and negatively impacted people living with HIV/Aids, the council made mainstreaming gender issues a priority in its work, beginning in the early 2000s.